bright/new-www/_posts/2019-01-10-n-ways-to-debug-rn.md

 **Hot Reloading**

-Now that we can run the React Native app, there is a handy option, you may want to enable: `Hot Reading`.
-To enable it, open the in-all developer menu with `CMD + D` (iPhone simulator), or `CMD + M` (Android emulator), or shake gesture (physical device).
+Now that we can run the React Native app, there is a handy option, you may want to enable: `Hot Reloading`.
+To enable it, open the in-app developer menu with `CMD + D` (iPhone simulator), or `CMD + M` (Android emulator), or shake gesture (physical device).
 Hot reloading will reflect any changes you make in the JavaScript code right away in the running app.
 This means you won’t need to reload your app.
 There is also another option available: `Live reloading`.
 It will reload your app anytime you change the code, which means you will lose the current app state.

 **Inspector**